Reform UK: Results

-At the election, the party won five seats (Ashfield, Clacton, Boston and Skegness, Great Yarmouth, and South Basildon and East Thurrock) and came second in a further 98.
-Reform UK's presence split the right-wing vote, allowing Labour to win seats on small margins including South West Norfolk, Poole, South Dorset and Rother Valley.
-The party won 14.3 per cent of the vote in total.
+The party won five seats (Ashfield, Clacton, Boston and Skegness, Great Yarmouth, and South Basildon and East Thurrock) and came second in 98.
+Reform's presence split the right-wing vote, allowing Labour to win seats on small margins including South West Norfolk, Poole, South Dorset and Rother Valley.
+The party won 14% of the vote in total.
 It became the third-largest party by popular vote, gaining 4,117,610 votes.

-According to the British Election Study Internet Panel, almost 80% of people who voted for Reform in the 2024 general elections had voted for the Conservatives in the previous elections in 2019.
-This means that over 25% of the people who voted for the Conservatives in 2019 switched their vote to Reform in 2024.
+Almost 80% of people who voted for Reform had voted for the Conservatives in the previous 2019 election, so 25% of the people who voted for the Conservatives in 2019 switched their vote to Reform in 2024.